 Table 2 presents the simulated finite-sample P-values for the conventional and new HAR tests.
-The message from this table is that the rejections of the null at the five percent level are much reduced for the conventional test and are relatively few for the new HAR tests.
+The first message from this table is that the rejections of the null at the five percent level are much reduced for the conventional test and are relatively few for the new HAR tests.
 For the conventional test, the differences between the asymptotic and simulated finite-sample P-values for the five-year sub-periods are quite large in all four experiments.
 This suggests that the conventional test based on asymptotic P-values produces misleading inferences when testing the CAPM.
-As expected, the difference between the asymptotic and finite-sample P-values decreases as the length of the sample period increases.
+In point of fact, even for the thirty-year and longer sub-periods the conventional test does not reject the null at the one percent level with few exceptions when inference is based on the finite-sample P-values.

 For the fixed-b and the fixed- ρ tests, there is almost no conflict between the inferences based on the asymptotic and simulated finite-sample P-values for the five-year and ten-year periods.
 The same is true for the six thirty-year and longer sub-periods; the null is not rejected for five out of six thirty-year and longer sub-periods based on asymptotic and finite-sample P-values.
 Hence, the simulated finite-sample P-values and the asymptotic P-values produce essentially the same inferences for the new HAR tests.
-Our results are consistent with the findings of Ray and Savin (2008, hereafter RS).
+In summary, the evidence in Table 2 is largely supportive of the CAPM.